waldur/ansible-waldur-generator/docs/plugins.md

               #    The parameter key will be 'tenant_uuid', and its value will be the
               #    'scope_uuid' we just extracted.
               target_key: "tenant_uuid"

+          # Optional: Customize the query parameter for name-based lookups.
+          # By default 'name_exact' is used, but you can override it:
+          # name_query_param: "name"
     ```

 - **Runtime Workflow:** This is a multi-step process managed internally by the runner and resolver.